Cray-HPE/docs-csm/operations/validate_csm_health.md

 /usr/share/doc/csm/scripts/operations/pyscripts/start.py test_bican_internal
 ```

-By default, SSH access will be tested on all relevant networks between master nodes, spine switches, compute nodes, and UANs.
+By default, SSH access will be tested on all relevant networks between master nodes and spine switches.
 It is possible to customize which nodes and networks will be tested.
-For example, it is possible to include storage nodes, to exclude
+For example, it is possible to include UANs, to exclude
-UANs, or to exclude the HMN.
+master nodes, or to exclude the HMN.
 See the test usage statement for details.

 (`ncn#`) The test usage statement is displayed by calling the test with the `--help` argument: